Near Madagascar’s east coast, a transformative project is taking shape that could impact the lives of millions of Malagasy.

 When operational, the project is expected to increase the country’s electricity generation capacity by approximately 20%, displacing expensive and polluting diesel generation.

-It will also trigger estimated cost savings of more than 50% – around 100m euros a year – for Madagascar’s national utility, Jirama, while providing 1000 direct jobs during the construction phase.
+It will also trigger estimated cost savings of more than 50% – around 100m euros a year – for Madagascar’s national utility, Jirama, while providing 1000 direct jobs during th. e construction phase.
 The plant will help satisfy base loads, facilitating the integration of intermittent renewable power into the country’s network.

-Africa50 acquired a 25% equity stake in Compagnie Générale d’Hydroélectricité de Volobe (CGHV), the project manager, in 2019, bringing along its project development and finance expertise.
-As the investor and its partners meet for Africa50’s general shareholders meeting in Antananarivo, the project will provide a key point of reference in the organisation’s focus on unlocking investments into African infrastructure and supporting the continent’s transition to net zero.
+As the investor and its partners met for Africa50’s general shareholders meeting in Antananarivo, where the US International Development Finance Corporation approved a technical assistance package to expedite the plant’s development, the project provided a key point of reference in the organisation’s focus on unlocking investments into African infrastructure and supporting the continent’s transition to net zero.

 Continent-wide impact